 USAA: Best For Military

-USAA car insurance is our top pick overall for car insurance, although you’ll need to meet certain criteria for eligibility.
-People with these qualifications can get USAA:
+USAA is our top overall pick for car insurance, although you’ll need to meet certain criteria for eligibility.
+The following types of people can get USAA:

-- United States military members that are active, enlisted, honorably separated, or retired
+- United States military members who are active, enlisted, honorably separated, or retired

 - Commissioning program members

 - Spouses and children of people who have had a USAA auto or home policy